Our guide to gay Rome

 The best gay and gay-friendly hotels in Rome

 When choosing your room or apartment, we recommend reading the reviews that matter.
 Suppose you are traveling solo; read what solo travelers are commenting.
 Plus, we recommend looking not just at price but also at area.
 You might pay a little more for a room, but at the same time, the other expenses will be lower.
 We have picked some of the hotels here for you to make your decision easier.
-But if you wish to see more options, you can visit Booking.com here.
+But if you wish to see more options, you can visit Expedia.com.

 Affiliates 1000x90